Kraymer/ublame/README.md

     chore: convert tabs to spaces
 ~~~

-So you need to apply `git blame` on the version of the file preceding e65d24b3 and so on ...
+So you need to apply `git blame` on the version of the file preceding _e65d24b3_ and so on ...

-With `boogit` the information is immediatley available in one command :
+With `boogit` the information is instantly available in one command :

 ~~~
 ❯ boogit tests/rsrc/example.py "if token in diff"